 The word “not” is used to express negation.
 I’m not used to eating sweet corn.
 It means, “I had a habit of doing things in the past.”

-Have a look at this sentence; I used to eat sweet corn regularly.
-On the other hand, there is a negative verb that is accompanied by “never”.
+Look at this sentence; I used to eat sweet corn regularly.
+On the other hand, a negative verb is accompanied by “never”.

 I’ve never been used to eating sweet corn.
 It may be a disagreement in different dialects, such as British English.